dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/projects.md

 2. Add a reference to your DbContext assembly.

 3. Move the migrations and model snapshot files to the class library.
+   > [!TIP]
-   * If you haven't added any, add one to the DbContext project then move it.
+   > If you have no existing migrations, generate one in the project containing the DbContext then move it.
+   > This is important because if the migrations assembly does not contain an existing migration, the Add-Migration command will be unable to find the DbContext.

 4. Configure the migrations assembly: